rmscriven/analyzing-mlb/README.md

 *This project is still in active development.
 Feel free to contact me with any issues/bugs/suggestions*

+Note:  In solution file headers, if "alternate" is TRUE, there will be an alternate solution set with more efficient code and programming methods.

 There are a number of tasks at hand, the first being the primary goal.
 They are to

 1. Provide solutions based on the material covered in each chapter.